mphhohku/azure-windows-server-2022-dc-adds-dns-defender-sentinel/4-cleanup.md

 Search for Microsoft Defender for Cloud.
 Go to inventory and turn off everything.

 ## Microsoft Sentinel
-Search for Microsoft Sentinel.
-Delete the workspace.
+1. Search for Microsoft Sentinel.
+2. Go to the Settings.
+3. Click the Settings tab.
+Scroll to the Remove Mirror Workspace section.
+Click Remove Microsoft Sentinel from your workspace.